SHIKOKU, JAPAN

 Day 8

 After lunch we will visit and learn about Otani pottery which refers to the traditional ceramic ware produced in the Otani kilns, located in the town of Otani.
 With a history spanning over 200 years, Otani pottery is known for its solid craftsmanship, unique glazes, and distinctive aesthetic.
+We’ll check out an old kiln and have time to explore several local shops.

 Day 9

-Departure Day
+Departure Day - Saturday, November 22

 Breakfast at the hotel.
 This morning we pack our bags and say our goodbyes.
 Thank you for joining us on this incredible and often unexpected journey around Shikoku and the Art Islands of the Seto Inland Sea.